HumphreyBoaGart/grackle/skel/home/app/logs/php-fpm/README.md

 # ~/logs/php-fpm/

-This directory is where PHP-FPM logs error messages, if PHP is installed for this app.
+This directory is where PHP-FPM logs application-sepcific error messages, if PHP is installed for this app.
 You can delete this folder if you do not plan on using PHP.

+For daemon logs, refer to `/var/log/php-fpm.log`.